serser11/photos-in-styles/README.md

 **Further Development**

 When our databas grow large, we can also perform data analysis and extend to answering questions like what styles do people use the most in this region/city/country/postal code district.
 Or more, like when people open/use this app most frequently and page view time and activity and stuff.

+Also, privacy and security as I mentioned.

+Moreover, efficiency and database storage if data becomes large.

 ----

 **Happy exploring**

-This project is still ongoing and updated in next few days.
-But feel free to connect it to your phone and try it yourself!
+This project development is still ongoing and many parts will be frequently updated .
+But feel free to connect it to your phone and have fun trying it yourself!